lilsnoops2/anm_itops_playbooks/README.md

 **1. Update aaa-servers.yml:** Navigate to `/opt/ansible_local/anm_itops_playbooks/playbooks/configuration/aaa/vars/aaa-servers.yml`
 * If aaa-servers.yml is not in the folder, you can copy aaa-servers-sample.yml, and rename it to aaa-server.yml.
 Open the file in Visual Studio
 * Fill in the info for the TACACS servers under the `tacacs_servers` block.
 The only required information to fill out is name: and address:
-* Multple servers can be added by copying from -name and pasting under port:, for example:
+* multiple servers can be added by copying from -name and pasting under port:, for example:
 ```yaml
 tacacs_servers:
   - name: server1